musesum/MuMenu/README.md

 + PanelView - SwiftUI background
 + PanelAxisView - vertical or horizontal PanelView

+##### Corner* - Corner start of menu
+  - CornerVm - state for selection ring and logo nodes
+  - CornerView - view for selection ring and logo nodes

 ##### Touch* - capture touches which are captured by all branches
   - Touch - manage touch's [begin,moved,ended] state plus taps
-  - TouchVm - state for root and drag nodes
-  - TouchView - view for root and drag nodes

 ##### Prefixes and Suffixes
 + component instances
   - *Vm - instance of view model, such as branchVm